 Jordan Belfort is the poster child for every cautionary tale about greed ever written.
 In the 1990s, his firm, Stratton Oakmont, took the stock market by storm.
 It was the brokerage house that every young financier wanted to work for and every huge finance company wanted to work with.
 During his heyday, Jordan Belfort was the biggest rock star broker in the world.
 He partied hard, hung with the rich and famous and literally printed money.
 Unfortunately, when someone's life looks too good to be true, it often is.
 Eventually, the less than honest business tactics that had shaped his meteoric rise were discovered, and his entire empire crashed as quickly as it rose.
 The ripple of Jordan's demise was felt around the world, and multiple businesses and individuals suffered severe financial losses.
 You would think that after a fall like his, no one could climb back up.
 Amazingly, over the years Jordan Belfort has successfully managed to turn his infamy into full fledged fame thanks to his two best selling autobiographical books.
-As you may have heard, this Christmas, Jordan's first book, "The Wolf of Wall Street", will be immortalized in the Leonardo DiCaprio/Martin Scorsese film of the same name.
-But who is Jordan Belfort in the first place and what did he do to inspire so much notoriety?
+As you may have heard, last Christmas, Jordan's first book, "The Wolf of Wall Street", was immortalized in the Leonardo DiCaprio/Martin Scorsese film of the same name.
+But who is Jordan Belfort in the first place?
+And what did he do to inspire so much notoriety?
 This is the story of his incredible rise and shocking fall.

 Jordan Belfort was born in Long Island, New York on July 9, 1962.
 He launched his first business when he was in his late teens when he began selling Italian ice with a childhood friend during the summer, and managed to earn an impressive $20,000 profit.
 He intended to use the money to pay for his dentistry degree, but instead decided to use it to fund his next business venture.
 Over the course of the next few years, Jordan would start multiple businesses, including a meat and seafood company.
 All of them failed.
 He decided it might be better if he worked for someone else, and was ultimately hired to work as a "connector" for the brokerage firm, L.F.
 Rothschild.
 It was his first exposure to the securities industry, and after seeing how much money his fellow brokers were pulling down, he quickly made the decision to shift his career path.
 He spent the next few years working for multiple firms, learning as much as he could, and becoming more and more adept at crafting successful sales pitches.
 In 1989, he decided to branch out on his own.